Defined by Love

 How do I now do justice to the beauty of the cross?
 I cannot.
 Indeed, I will be worshiping Him for the way He has saved me from my sin for all eternity.

 With the last post in this series, I waded through some truths about sin.
-That about sin and wrath made this one all the sweeter to anticipate.
+That post about sin and wrath has made this one all the sweeter to anticipate.
 As Thomas Watson said, “Till sin be bitter, Christ will not be sweet.”
 There is a Savior!

-Penal: The just punishment that my sin deserved…
+Penal: The just punishment that my sin deserved

-Substitutionary: was placed on Christ instead…
+Substitutionary: was placed on Christ instead

 Atonement: allowing my relationship with God to be fully restored in eternal peace.

 Christ took my sin so completely that His perfect obedience could be applied to me.
-J. D. Greear teaches, “In Christ, there is nothing I can do that would make You love me more and nothing I have done that makes You love me less.”
-By Him I am forgiven, declared righteous (justified), and healed: “But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed” (Isaiah 53:5).
+J. D. Greear teaches, “In Christ, there is nothing I can do that would make You [God] love me more and nothing I have done that makes You love me less.”
+By Christ, I am forgiven, declared righteous (justified), and healed: “But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed” (Isaiah 53:5).

-In the last post in this series about sin, I wrote that anything I have in Christ is mine because it has been freely given to me—not based upon merit, but according to His grace: “In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace” (Ephesians 1:7).
+The acceptance with God I have in Christ is mine because it has been freely given to me—not based upon merit, but according to His grace: “In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace” (Ephesians 1:7).

 The last post closed with the reasons of hope from Scripture that the unborn and infants who die in this life are taken to be with Jesus.
-I think about my daughter in that wonderful place!
+I think about my daughter in that wonderful place.
 My stillborn child was a real, beautiful, human person designed by God.
-And she is is a real, beautiful, human person who was designed by God and is with God.
+And she is a real, beautiful, human person who was designed by God and is with God.

 When I start thinking about heaven so intently, in turn, I understand all the more that Jesus Christ is my only hope.
-My yearning for heaven becomes paired with the knowledge that Jesus Christ is strong to save me from sin and wrath!
+My yearning for heaven becomes paired with the knowledge that Jesus Christ is strong to save me from sin and wrath.
 Over time, I have been led to this peace: Heaven is good because it is where I will see my Savior face-to-face.